Translate

 XE685/861 VL Hunter GA.11 Royal Navy

-XE685/861 'VL' Hunter GA.11 Royal Navy These jets had a history.
+XE685/861 'VL' Hunter GA.11 Royal Navy.
+These jets had a history.
 XE685 was built in Blackpool for the Royal Air Force in 1955.
 It entered service at RAF Lynham in Wiltshire and later transitioned to RAF Jever in Germany.
 Following RAF service, it was put into storage.

 XE689/864 VL Hunter GA.11 Royal Navy